 Publishing jobs include developing, commissioning or acquiring content (online or offline), editing, graphic design, photography, production work (including video and Podcasts), website/email creation, and uploading and marketing/distribution of offline and online content.
 A range of management and administration jobs also support the sector.

-For suppliers - online and offline - opportunities exist in each of the above areas to work for publishing companies (and other businesses) great and small.
+For suppliers - online and offline - opportunities exist in each of the above areas to work for publishing companies and other businesses.
 Publishers can commission content themselves or be approached by suppliers or producers for publishing work - in return for a fee.
 Suppliers and producers can publish their own works and receive full payment for doing so, provided there is sufficient demand.

 Key publishing regulations

-The Press Complaints Commission (PCC) is the regulatory body for British printed newspapers and magazines.
-Intended to ensure the highest possible professional standards, you can find the PCC Editors' Code of Practice on the PCC website.
+The Independent Press Standards Organisation (IPSO) is the regulatory body for UK printed newspapers and magazines.
+It maintains the Editors' Code of Practice to ensure the highest possible professional standards in the industry.